-• A minimum 2.00 grade point average, both cumulatively and in general education courses and in the major/minor areas of study
+• A minimum 2.00 GPA, both cumulatively and in general education courses, and in the major/minor areas of study

 • A minimum of 122 semester hours earned

 • Successful completion of the General Education Requirements

 • Successful completion of an approved major program of study

 • No more than one grade of “D” in each of the required major/minor courses

 • Completion of at least one half of the requirements of the major and minor programs of study at Presbyterian College

 • At least 48 semester hours must be completed at PC, including the last 24 credit hours